Design Compare

 Yes — that is the difference.
 With the design ghosted on top, click the live element underneath and pin a comment right there.
 It automatically becomes a task on the project board, assigned and tracked.

-Does it work for Figma designs?
+Does it work with Figma?

 Put your design and the live site on one screen